xxKuzi/EggGame/README.md

 ## License

-No LICENSE file is committed to this repo.
-Shared for portfolio and viewing purposes — add a LICENSE if you want the terms explicit.
+This repository is shared for portfolio and viewing purposes only.
+You may clone and run the project locally solely to evaluate it.
+However, no permission is granted to use the code in other projects, modify it, or distribute it.
+See [LICENSE](./LICENSE).